nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 import './Tweet.css';
 ```

-Not bad isnt't it?
+Not bad isn't it?
 I would _not_ call it art.
 At least not yet.
 But we are getting there... 🎨

 ![images/react-twitter-clone first draft.png](images/react-twitter-clone first draft.png)